manshikabdal/SQL-Project-Car-Analysis/README.md

 # SQL-Project-Car-Analysis
-SQL project to analyze the car data over the years.
+ -> SQL project to analyze the car sales data over the years.
-# Tool used
+-> Tool used : MySQL
-MySQL